viogp/cosmicwebSnap/get_environ/README.md

 # README #

-At the moment, we are able to get the environment for objects in snapshot 39 (MS-W7 simulation), given an ascii table with x,y,z coordinates.
+We get the environment for objects in snapshots 39, z=1, and 41, z=0.83 (MS-W7 simulation), given an ascii table with x,y,z coordinates.

 STEPS: